Disturbed Thought Process Nursing Care Plan

 What is a disturbed thought process?

 A disturbed thought process, often recognized in patients with mental health disorders, refers to a disruption in cognitive operations and activities.
 This condition can manifest as disorganized thinking, impaired decision-making, difficulty concentrating, and irrational beliefs.
-Common in conditions like schizophrenia, dementia, and severe depression, it significantly impacts a person's ability to function daily.
+This is common in some conditions outlined in the Diagnostic and Statistical Manual of Mental Disorders, such as schizophrenia and dementia, and may even be present in major depressive disorder and mania.
+A disturbed thought process significantly impacts a person's ability to function daily.

 Cause of disturbed thought process

-Neurological diseases like Alzheimer's can directly impair cognitive functions, while mental health disorders such as schizophrenia may disrupt thought patterns due to biochemical imbalances.
-External stressors, drug abuse and traumatic experiences also play a crucial role in exacerbating this condition.
+Neurological diseases like Alzheimer's can directly impair cognitive functions.
+At the same time, mental health disorders such as schizophrenia may disrupt thought patterns due to biochemical imbalances and can manifest as both negative and positive symptoms.
+External stressors, drug abuse, and traumatic experiences also play a crucial role in exacerbating a mental illness.

 Disturbed Thought Process Nursing Care Plan Template